Dani Menkin: Je T'aime I Love You Terminal (2011)

 A romantic drama which follows Ben, a 29-year-old Israeli on his way to New York to re-join his fiancée and start his new life.
 During the flight he meets a flirtatious, outrageous, and somewhat dysfunctional Emma.
 Over the course of 24-hour connection in Prague, the two contemplate life, love, and relationships.
 Starring Israeli musician Danny Niv (Mooki)as Ben, and Naruna De-Macedo Kaplan as Emma.

+Menkin wrote, produced and directed the award winning film.
+The film has participated and won International Festivals, including "Best Feature film" award at Houston International film festival.

 39 Pounds of Love (2005)

-A documentary film which follows Ami Ankilewitz who was diagnosed at childhood with an extremely rare form of SMA/2 that severely limits his physical growth and movement.
+A documentary film which follows Ami Ankilewitz, who was diagnosed at childhood with an extremely rare form of SMA/2 that severely limits his physical growth and movement.
 Ami was given 6 years to live and outlived the doctor's predictions to the age of 34.
 The film won multiple awards including the Ophir award in 2005.
+Menkin was awarded the Israeli Academy Award for this movie.
+The film, written, produced and directed by him, has been sold to HBO, and was shortlisted for the Oscars.